mbgardner/logrex/README.md

 # Logrex <img src="https://i.imgur.com/UEbtVhA.jpg" width="40" height="40" alt=":trex:" class="emoji" title=":trex:"/>

-An Elixir package for more easily adding Logger metadata and formatting the console output so humans can more easily parse it.
+An Elixir package for more easily adding Logger metadata and formatting the console output so it's easier for humans to parse.

 It lets you write code like this: